Trash to Treasure Ideas for Spring

 easy trash to treasure ideas

 The trash to treasure ideas worked out pretty well, don’t you think?
-The tray can be used as a riser, a serving plate for goodies like cookies (chocolate chip anyone??), or maybe in a guest bathroom to hold soaps, washcloths, and hand cream.
+The tray can be used as a riser, a serving plate for goodies like cookies (chocolate chip anyone??), or maybe in a guest bathroom to hold handmade soaps, washcloths, and hand cream.

 Don’t you love this watering can??
 The day I finished painting it, my hubby brought home a flat of pansies and I couldn’t resist putting some in it.
 The white really highlights the color of the pansies, don’t you think?